mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/multi-user-task.md

 #### 2.3.2 Required Input

-This property determines the minimum number of targeted users that are required to select an outcome for a user task to be completed.
+This property determines the maximum number of targeted users that are required to select an outcome for a user task to be completed.

 ##### 2.3.2.1 All